-Real-world Identity Manager deployments must enforce policies that are specific to each organization.
+Real-world Hitachi ID Bravura Identity deployments must enforce policies that are specific to each organization.
 It is important to implement such policies in a manner that does not require product customization, as that would make it difficult to patch or upgrade the system.
 It is also desirable to avoid writing custom (or any) code, as a typical IAM administrator is more skilled in integrations and process definition than programming.

 - For example, segregation of duties policies specify toxic combinations of entitlements that no user should be assigned -- with the detail being which entitlements should be collected into SoD rules.

 - Another example is privacy controls, which determine what data about one user another user is allowed to see and/or edit.
 The need for this is universal, but the linkage between sets of identity attributes and types of requester/recipient relationships is specific to each implementation.